$X$ and $Z_{cs}$ in $B^+\to J/\psi\phi K^+$ as $s$-wave threshold cusps and alternative spin-parity assignments to $X(4274)$ and $X(4500)$

 We consider the $K^*_J$-excitation mechanisms of Fig.~\ref{fig:diag}(d) in Breit-Wigner forms.
 With the LHCb's amplitude analysis result as reference, we consider $K^*_J$ as listed in Table~\ref{tab:KJ}.
 Each $K^*_J$ may have parity-conserving and/or -violating $B^+ \to K^*_J J/\psi$ couplings, depending on $J^P$ of $K^*_J$.

-We present a formula for a one-loop amplitude of Fig.~\ref{fig:diag}(c) with an $s$-wave $D_{s}^+ \bar{D}^{*0}(1^+)$ pair that generates a $Z_{cs}(4000)$-like cusp; see the Supplemental Material for amplitude formulas for other mechanisms.
+We present an amplitude formula for Fig.~\ref{fig:diag}(c) with a $D_{s}^+ \bar{D}^{*0}(1^+)$ pair that generates a $Z_{cs}(4000)$-like cusp; see the Supplemental Material for amplitude formulas for other mechanisms.
 We denote the energy, width, three-momentum and polarization vector of a particle $x$ by $E_x$, $\Gamma_x$, $\vec p_x$ and $\vec \varepsilon_x$, respectively.
 The particle masses and widths are taken from Ref.~\cite{pdg} unless otherwise stated.
-A parity-conserving (pc) $B^+ \to D_s^+ \bar{D}^{*0}\phi$ vertex and the subsequent $D_s^+\bar{D}^{*0}\to J/\psi K^+$ interaction that enter the amplitudes are given by
+A parity-conserving (pc) $B^+ \to D_s^+ \bar{D}^{*0}\phi$ vertex and the subsequent $D_s^+\bar{D}^{*0}\to J/\psi K^+$ interaction that enter the amplitude are